curl/curl/docs/URL-SYNTAX.md

 ## FTP

-The path part of an FTP request specifies the file to retrieve and from what directory.
+The path part of an FTP request specifies the file to retrieve and from which directory.
 If the file part is omitted then libcurl downloads the directory listing for the directory specified.
 If the directory is omitted then the directory listing for the root / home directory will be returned.